Analytical electron microscopy analysis of insulating and metallic phases in nanostructured vanadium dioxide: Results and Discussion

-For the crack at both temperatures and for the pore at the low temperature we observe no modification of the core-loss EEL spectrum in comparison to the areas of the lamella adjacent to the inhomogeneity, neither by visual inspection [Figure~\ref{fig:Figure_2}(d)] nor by cluster analysis represented by the spectrum cluster index [Figure~\ref{fig:Figure_3}(d)].
+For the crack at both temperatures and for the pore at the \dlt{low}room temperature we observe no modification of the core-loss EEL spectrum in comparison to the areas of the lamella adjacent to the inhomogeneity, neither by visual inspection [Figure~\ref{fig:Figure_2}(d)] nor by cluster analysis represented by the spectrum cluster index [Figure~\ref{fig:Figure_3}(d)].
 On the other hand, the core-loss EEL spectrum is modified for the deepest part of the pore at the high temperature, where the stoichiometry changes from VO$_2$ to V$_2$O$_3$ [see Figure~\ref{fig:Figure_3}(c)].
 A closer inspection suggests that this modification is related to a reduced thickness of the lamella within the pore.
 In other words, the singular parameter determining the local electronic and optical properties of the lamella manifested in core-loss EELS is its thickness.
-The structural inhomogeneities (cracks and pores) themselves do not impose any observable modifications (e.g. due to their elastic or plastic field or local charge) unless they are accompanied by a modified thickness.
+The structural inhomogeneities (cracks and pores) themselves do not impose any observable modifications (e.g. due to their elastic or plastic field, different local composition, stoichiometry, or local charge) unless they are accompanied by a modified local thickness.
+As an important consequence, the chemical composition and stoichiometry of the vanadium oxide inside cracks and pores do not differ from those far from the cracks and pores (for the same local thickness).
+This also means that the presence of cracks and pores is not detrimental to the optical properties of the vanadium dioxide layer (while we cannot exclude an impact on its mechanical or transport properties).

 We note that the area of the lamella identified as the crack is present in the region of V$_2$O$_3$ at the interface with VO$_2$.
 Further investigation is required to determine whether this correlation is causal or coincidental, and possibly determine its mechanism.